UTSA vs. UTEP NCAA Football Odds, Plays and Insights | November 6, 2021

 - UTEP's games have gone over 53 points in two opportunities this season.

-- The combined points per game average of the two teams, 64.3, is 11.3 points greater than Saturday's over/under.

-- This contest's total is 13.8 points greater than the 39.2 these two squads combine to surrender per game this season.
+- This contest's total is 13.8 points more than the 39.2 these two squads combine to allow per game this season.

-- Roadrunners games this season feature an average total of 60.5 points, a number 7.5 points higher than Saturday's over/under.

 - In 2021, games involving the Miners have averaged a total of 52.3 points, 0.7 fewer than this game's set over/under.